johannvis/opssage/README.md

 Navigate to <http://localhost:5173>, paste your bearer token, and click **Enable session** to request a realtime token.
 The expanding debug panel colour-codes traffic `to/from aws` and `to/from gpt`.

 Press **Talk** to open a WebRTC voice session: the app will request microphone access, stream audio to OpenAI using the session token, and play the model’s responses through the embedded audio player.
 Click **Stop talking** (or close the page) to tear the connection down.
+The button stays disabled until a realtime session token has been minted via **Enable session**, ensuring the existing token is reused for audio streaming.

 ### CI workflow